 Lisbon Baixa District

 This is the city centre area which has been mainly rebuilt since the the 1755 Lisbon earthquake.
 Most cruise passengers arriving Santa Apolonia Terminal will make their way to Praça do Comércio which is one of the main squares in this neighbourhood.
-A guided sightseeing tour of Lisbon’s main sights including a port pick-up is available in the company of an expert local guide.
+A number of self-guide Lisbon tours can be planned in advance.

 Praça do Comércio: If you arrive at the Santa Apolonia Terminal you are within a short stroll of Commerce Square which once served as the centre of commercial activity for traders arriving on the Tagus River to its south.
 The other three sides consist of traditional buildings which overlook the statue of King José I which stands in the centre.
 The square is a great meeting point for cruise ship passengers and important transport hub from which trams head west to the Belém district and ferries cross the river.